 When you plant Liriope spicata, you will end up with a creeping groundcover that, in some situations, can become invasive.
 Liriope muscari is a clumping form that will eventually set out offsets and increase the plant’s presence.
 It makes an excellent and easily controlled grass edging.
 Both forms tolerate sun to part shade, almost any soil provided it is well-draining, and even periods of drought.

 As an alternative to rock, gravel, or even grass around beds and paths, use Liriope to set off and define different areas.
 Liriope spicata is best used as a ground cover but L. muscari makes a perfect edging.
 Plant each Lilyturf one foot (30.5 cm.) apart.
 Keep the plants moderately moist but never soggy.

 Mulch around the plants to prevent competitive weeds and help cool soil and conserve moisture.
 In time, monkey grass will spread by rhizomes and produce smaller versions of itself.
 This helps a border to fill in, but if you want the area more controlled and sparse, simply dig out and detach the new plants.
 You can always plant them in a container or elsewhere.

 A border of monkey grass is very self-sufficient once established.
 In fact, this border grass care is almost nonexistent, making it a perfect “set and forget” plant.

-The plants often get rust and other fungal diseases of foliage, so use a soaker hose or other method to water under the leaves or water only in the morning when the sun can quickly dry them off.
+The plants often get rust and other fungal diseases of foliage, so use a soaker hose or another method to water under the leaves or water only in the morning when the sun can quickly dry them off.
 Water established grass regularly in hot weather.

-Feed the plants in early spring with a slow release formula.
+Feed the plants in early spring with a slow-release formula.

-There is no need to mow this grassy plant, but you can if you want to rejuvenate the plant, mow or shear in late winter or early spring.
+There is no need to mow this grassy plant, but you can if you want to rejuvenate the plant; mow or shear in late winter or early spring.